 Stanley Caldwell – Cabin by the Lake (2000 – 2001)

 5 years before Dexter was dumping body parts into the sea from his boat, Stanley Caldwell was dumping entire bodies.
 Cabin by the Lake is a horror TV movie released in 2000.
 It tells the story of Stanley, played by Judd Nelson, a script writer who begins killing girls for research for a movie he is writing.
 In his script, and in his research, the killer starts a “Garden” in the middle of a lake.
-He dumps his live victims into the drink, where they drown, dressed in various gowns that Stanley had forced them into.
-As may psychopathic killers swill keep mementos of their victims, Stanley’s Killer keeps an entire graveyard, out of sight and reach of joe public, at the bottom of the lake.
+He dumps his live victims into the drink, dressed in various gowns that Stanley had forced them into.
+Many psychopathic killers keep mementos of their victims, Stanley’s Killer keeps an entire graveyard, out of sight and reach of joe public, at the bottom of the lake.

 Why Cabin by the Lake never received a third movie is beyond me, as the films were fun, creepy and very different from other serial killer movies.

 Dr. Alan Feinstone – The Dentist (1996 – 1998)